Rashuneagle/2nd_Challenge/README.md

     b.
 Use browser developer tools to inspect and debug CSS styles.

 13. User Acceptance Testing (UAT):
     a.
-Involve stakeholders or end-users to test the responsiveness.
-    b.
 Gather feedback on the user experience.

-14. Regression Testing:
-    a.
-After making adjustments, perform regression testing to ensure existing features remain functional.

 15. Finalize the web page for deployment.